 With the ever-increasing migration to all-IP based networks and the evolution of the current Internet governance arrangements, many developing countries need to build national capacity and improve their contribution and involvement in the management and effective governance of the Internet.

-Some observers note that participants from developing and Least Developed Countries are disadvantaged by the significant costs and human capacity requirement associated with participation in various global fora where Internet-related technical and public policy issues are discussed.
-This has often been highlighted as a barrier to equitable access to participation in the open global decision-making process on Internet-related matters.
+To enable participants from developing and Least Developed Countries to participate to in various global fora where Internet-related technical and public policy issues are discussed, organizations from the Internet technical community have developed a range of capacity building programmes.
+These initiatives should be encouraged and public-partnerships sould be developed in this regards.
+This is critical to ensure equitable access to participation in the open global decision-making process on Internet-related matters.

+Resolutions from the WTSA, WTDC, and PP 2010 all point to the importance of coordination and collaboration with respect to human capacity development and training with respect to the deployment of IPv6 addresses and the transition from IPv4 to IPv6.

 2.3.4 International public policy issues and the management of Internet resources